-Travel and accommodation expenses relating to meetings of the group board and subsidiary boards that were either borne by the board or reimbursed to the relevant board members amounted to €10,321 in 2016 (2015: €12,472).
+Travel and accommodation expenses relating to meetings of the Board and subsidiary Boards that were either borne by the Group or reimbursed to the relevant Board members amounted to €10,321 in 2016 (2015: €12,472).

-In addition board members may periodically visit one of the group's countries of operation in order to ensure that they are familiar with Gorta-Self Help Africa's work or attend events overseas on behalf of the group.
-The cost of these visits (which comprise medicals, visas, flights and accommodation) are generally borne by the group and amounted to ε 7,197 in 2016 (2015: ε 4,193).
+In addition Board members may periodically visit one of the Group's countries of operation in order to ensure that they familiar with Gorta Self Help Africa's work or attend events overseas on behalf of the Group.
+The cost of these visits (which comprise medicals, visas, flights and accommodation) are generally borne by the Group and amounted to €7,197 in 2016 (2015: €4,193).